 (3) contact the University's Office of the Sexual Misconduct Response Coordinator if the student wishes to make a complaint under University processes or utilize the resources of that office, including making a request for accommodations or other support

-(4) talk with the student privately and treat the student with respect, sensitivity, and dignity.
+(4) talk with the student privately and will treat the student with respect, sensitivity, and dignity.

 A student may need support when talking with law enforcement or University administrators.
 Students are entitled to be assisted by a certified victim advocate at every stage of the process and are encouraged to consult with the victim advocate and bring the victim advocate to meetings.

 (2) When to make a complaint to University administration.
 There is no time limit on making a complaint to University administration.
 However, students are strongly encouraged to report incidents of, or share information about, sexual misconduct as soon as possible after the incident occurred.
 The University may ultimately be unable to adequately investigate if too much time has passed or if an accused individual has left the University.
 Other factors that could negatively affect the University's ability to investigate include the loss of physical evidence, the potential departure of witnesses, or loss of memory.